cyrill-k/mapserver-coredns-plugin/README.md

 ## Description

-This plugin enables the DNS resolver to return F-PKI map server proof bytes via DNS responses in a TXT resource record.
+This plugin enables the DNS resolver to return F-PKI map server proof bytes via DNS responses in TXT resource records.

 The configuration looks as follows: